Avwerkum/Fishion-Transformers/README.md

 # Fishion Transformers

-This repo contains the training code for the models used in the paper.
+This repo contains the training code for the models used in my thesis.

 The data used in the paper can be found at: